 Likely activities (operation) to result as a consequence of the policy Likely effects if proposal implemented European site(s) potentially affected Could the proposal have likely significant effects on European sites?
 Shadow HRA: ppSPA potentially affected?
 Shadow HRA: Could the proposal have likely significant effects on the ppSPA?
 150m of the Birklands and Bilhaugh SAC, and is likely to attract visitors from within the district.
 Therefore, this should be considered further at the Appropriate Assessment stage.
 The provision of new homes is likely to relate to an increase in population and therefore result in an increase in traffic flows on roads throughout the District.
-This policy could have an air pollution effect incombination with other policies, namely those that would result in additional development in the District.
+This policy could have an air pollution effect in- combination with other policies, namely those that would result in additional development in the District.
 The increase in population at this location as a result of this policy could potentially contribute to an increase in visitors to the ppSPA.
-This is unlikely to be significant alone due to the small scale of development, but this policy could result in effects arising from increased recreation on the ppSPA incombination with other residential development.
+This is unlikely to be significant alone due to the small scale of development, but this policy could result in effects arising from increased recreation on the ppSPA in- combination with other residential development.
 Therefore this should be considered further at the Appropriate Assessment stage.
-27: HS12 - Ordsall South, Retford (approximately 800 new dwellings and supporting infrastructure during the plan period, and approximately Residential development Increase in vehicle traffic Increase in recreation pressure Air pollution Physical loss and damage of off-site habitat Disturbance from recreation Birklands and Bilhaugh SAC Uncertain: recreation This site is just over 12.8km from the Sherwood Forest Visitor Centre.
-Sherwood Forest ppSPA Uncertain: air pollution, recreation and physical loss and damage This policy makes provision for 800 new dwellings and

-Likely activities (operation) to result as a consequence of the policy Likely effects if proposal implemented European site(s) potentially affected Could the proposal have likely significant effects on European sites?
+27: HS13 - Ordsall South, Retford (approximately 890 new dwellings and supporting infrastructure during the plan period, and approximately Residential development Increase in vehicle traffic Increase in recreation pressure Air pollution Physical loss and damage of off-site habitat Disturbance from recreation Birklands and Bilhaugh SAC Uncertain: recreation This site is just over 12.8km from the Sherwood Forest Visitor Centre.
+Sherwood Forest ppSPA Uncertain: air pollution, recreation and physical loss and damage This policy makes provision for 890 new dwellings and period) period) Visitor Centre is within 150m of the Birklands and Billaugh SAC, and Billaugh SAC, and Likely activities (operation) to result as a consequence of the policy Likely effects if proposal implemented European site(s) potentially affected Could the proposal have likely significant effects on European sites?
 Shadow HRA: ppSPA potentially affected?
-Shadow HRA: Could the proposal have likely significant effects on the ppSPA?
-450 dwellings after the plan period) The Sherwood Forest Visitor Centre is within 150m of the Birklands and Bilhaugh SAC, and is likely to attract visitors from within the district.
-Therefore, this should be considered further at the Appropriate Assessment stage. lies around 3.4km from Sherwood Forest ppSPA.
-The allocation site supports suitable winter foraging opportunities for woodlark, in arable habitat.
-Whilst it is considered unlikely that these species would depend upon this habitat given ample suitable foraging habitat in the surrounding landscape, it is uncertain if development at this site as a result of this policy may result in physical loss or damage of off-site habitat.
-The increase in population at this location as a result of this policy could potentially contribute to an increase in visitors to the ppSPA.
+Shadow HRA: Could the proposal have likely significant effects on the ppSPA? habitat.
+The increase in popula this policy could potent contribute to an increase visitors to the poSPA.
+Therefore this policy could increased recreation or ppSPA.
+The provision of new hn is likely to relate to an increase in population a therefore result in an increase in traffic flows roads throughout the D This policy could have policies, namely those ownices, namely those would result in addition Visitor Centre is within 150m of the Birklands and Bilhaugh SAC, and is likely to attract visitors from within the district.
+Therefore, this should be considered further at the Appropriate The increase in population at this location as a result of this policy could potentially contribute to an increase in visitors to the ppSPA.
 Therefore this policy could result in effects arising from increased recreation on the ppSPA.
 The provision of new homes is likely to relate to an increase in population and therefore result in an increase in traffic flows on roads throughout the District.
-This policy could have an air pollution effect incombination with other policies, namely those that would result in additional
+This policy could have an air